Twenty One Pilots: Name, iconography, and fandom

-The band's fandom has been dubbed the "Skeleton Clique" or simply the Clique, in reference to the band's use of skeleton iconography in numerous performances, graphics, and music videos.
+Twenty One Pilots has built a dedicated fanbase, which has been dubbed the "Skeleton Clique" or simply the Clique, in reference to the band's use of skeleton iconography in numerous performances, graphics, and music videos.
 The Clique is represented in the band's official iconography by logos of a skull and alien head atop lines resembling keys.
 In November 2016, during the Emotional Roadshow World Tour, the Wood Green tube station in London was decorated in Clique-related artwork, spanning over 100 advertising panels; a public art exhibition, titled "Artopia" and showcasing Clique-related artwork, was held at the Nationwide Arena as part of the "Tour De Columbus" run of shows that concluded the tour in June 2017.

 According to Dun, "We played hardcore shows, hip hop shows, no one knew where to put us.
 But we've approached live shows as a way to build something from nothing."
 The duo usually perform with pre-recorded keyboard tracks and programmed beats rather than a full band.
 However, Dun also plays a live drum kit while triggering the pre-recorded backing tracks.
 He often breaks his performance up by using acrobatics, such as backflips.
 Meanwhile, Tyler Joseph wears masks and occasionally body makeup while rapping and singing.
 During some shows, Joseph wears a floral kimono onstage.
 Dun stated, "We thought it was kind of cool, new and different to wear masks onstage, but yeah, people were confused."